percona/k8spxc-docs/docs/backups.md

 ![image](assets/images/backup-pv.png)

-The Operator allows doing backups in two ways.
+The Operator allows doing backups in two ways:

-*Scheduled backups* are configured in the [deploy/cr.yaml](https://github.com/percona/percona-xtradb-cluster-operator/blob/main/deploy/cr.yaml) file to be executed automatically in proper time. *On-demand backups* can be done manually at any moment.
+*Scheduled backups* are configured in the [deploy/cr.yaml](https://github.com/percona/percona-xtradb-cluster-operator/blob/main/deploy/cr.yaml) file to be executed automatically in proper time.
+*On-demand backups* can be done manually at any moment, are configured in the [deploy/backup/backup.yaml](https://raw.githubusercontent.com/percona/percona-xtradb-cluster-operator/main/deploy/backup/backup.yaml).

 ## Making scheduled backups